asyrafzf95/Scanning-Network/README.md

 # Scanning-Network

 Lab Tasks
 Ethical hackers and pen testers use numerous tools and techniques to scan the target network.
-Recommended labs that will assist you in learning various network scanning techniques include:
+Recommended labs that i used in learning various network scanning techniques include:

 1. Perform host discovery
  - Perform host discovery using Nmap